pretix/pretix-docs/docs/topics/gift-cards.md

 ## Applications

-There are three methods for giving your customers access to gift cards: selling them in your shop, using them for refunds, and issuing them manually.
+There are three methods for giving your customers access to gift cards: selling them in your shop or via pretixPOS, using them for refunds, and issuing them manually.
 These methods will be described in the following subsections.

 ### Creating a gift card to offer in your shop